OUR ROOTS – THE KIDS ARE PRIORITY ONE COALITION

 - The group’s decision-making processes were clarified, and the use of consensus decision was formalized.

-Today, the Alliance builds on the successes of the past and continues to engage concerned Vermonters in effective legislative advocacy on early childhood issues, achieving the following results:
+In 2018, the Alliance took one more step in its evolution, adding the word “Advocacy” to our name, to highlight our organization’s primary strategic focus.
+Today, the Alliance builds on the successes of the past and continues to engage concerned Vermonters in effective legislative advocacy on early childhood issues.

 IT TAKES A VILLAGE: ACKNOWLEDGEMENTS

 Beginning with those individuals gathered in Sen. Ankeney’s barn many years ago, countless Vermonters have contributed to the early childhood accomplishments we celebrate today.
 Many actions – both great and small, taken once or many times – have cumulatively led to policy and system change that has improved the lives of Vermont’s children and families.